codewinsdotcom/PostgresClientKit/README.md

 - **Swift 5 or later**  (PostgresClientKit uses Swift 5 language features)
 - **`libssl-dev`** (only required on Linux, and only for SSL/TLS connections)

-PostgresClientKit has been tested against Postgres versions 10 and 11.
+PostgresClientKit is compatible with Linux, macOS, and iOS.
+It has been tested on:

+- Ubuntu 18.04 LTS
+- macOS 10.14
+- iOS 12.2
+- Postgres 10 and 11

 ## Building